Can it straighten a bent penis caused by Peyronies disease?

 We live in a society that seems to demand a drug or "quick fix" for every situation.
 Whether it is the best solution or not.

-has been clinically proven to straighten a bent penis.
-And, the traction method has been clinically proven to be the safest and surest way to fix a bent penis.
+Only surgery, XIAFLEX®, and penis traction have been clinically proven to straighten a bent penis.
+And, the traction method has been clinically proven to be the Safest and surest way to fix a bent penis.

-The method was developed by Dr. Jorn Ege Siana, MD in 1994.
+The traction method was developed by a penile surgery specialist named Dr. Jorn Ege Siana, MD in 1994.

-The real beauty of it is: you can get the best medically approved traction devices in the world for about $300!
+The real beauty of it is: you can get the best medically approved traction devices in the world for about $300.
+Compare that to the collagenase treatment for $30,000 that are only 35% effective at best, or, surgery that will cost you $8,000 - $19,000 which leaves 65% of men unhappy with the procedure at the 5 year mark.

-Both are medically approved and made of medical grade materials.
-And both are Guaranteed to work or you get your money back.
+These units are medically approved and made of medical grade materials.
+And, they are Guaranteed to work or you get your money back.

-To actually straighten a penile bend, the only two methods available are surgery and penis traction.
+To actually straighten a penile bend, the only three methods available are surgery, XIAFLEX® injections, and penis traction.

 Penis surgery either shortens the shaft, or adds a graft of tissue to lengthen it.
 But, the side effects of either surgery can be so horrific and debilitating that surgery seems insane when the tissue can be safely and easily lengthened with simple correct traction.

-Correct traction is the only straightening method that has been clinically proven to be fully effective in almost every case, safe, and free of dangerous possible side effects.
-It is so effective that it is now medically recommended in 29 countries.
+Correct Penis Traction Therapy is the only straightening method that has been clinically proven to be fully effective in almost every case, Safe, and free of dangerous possible side effects.
+It is so effective that it is now medically endorsed and recommended in 29 countries.